datatrail-jhu/05_R/manuscript/05_logicals.md

 [1] TRUE
 ```

 For the second question, "Do any units meet the condition?", we can use the `any` function.
 The `any` function takes a logical object as input and returns TRUE if at least one of the values in the logical object is TRUE, and it returns FALSE otherwise.
-Are any of the student ages equal to the individual cutoffs?
+Are any of the student ages equal to the common cutoff?
 Are any ages greater than 100?

 ```text
 > any(ages == common_cutoff)